 All of the beaches on the island are public, and with over 45 of them dotting the coastline, you’ll definitely find a beach to suit your style.
 There are numerous things to do in Grenada, but naturally, visiting a beach is a highlight of any trip to the Island of Spice.

-In this guide we’ll share some of the best beaches in Grenada, in no particular order.
+In this guide, I’ll share some of the top beaches in Grenada, in no particular order.

 - Location: Southwest, St. George’s Parish, Grand Anse Area

 - Water: Clear, Calm, Safe for Swimming, Caribbean Sea

 - Activities: Snorkelling, Kayaking, SUP, Sailing, Swimming, Eating, Drinking, Chilling

 Let’s start with the star of Grenada’s sandy stretches.
 This is the main beach on the island, and the most popular.
 At over 3 kilometers long and lined with almond trees, this is a hotspot for both locals and foreigners.